nicolasriverocorvalan/ethernaut-with-foundry/README.md

 > Steps to exploit the vulnerability.
 >
 > ### Fix
 > How to fix the vulnerability to secure the smart contract.
+We will cover good coding practices, but that won't guarantee
+> secure code.
+A lot of these contracts will need a complete refactor to be consider secure.